6 Ways to Upgrade Your Style on a Budget

 Clean Out Your Closet

-Sometimes, you end up looking sloppy and dated because you still have plenty of run-down, out-of-style clothes in your closet.
-Of course, there’s nothing wrong with hanging on to classic items that are old but still in good shape—you’re meant to keep these timeless pieces after all!
-However, damaged and ill-fitting clothes have got to go no matter how much you loved wearing them before.
+Sometimes, you end up looking tired and dated because you still have plenty of run down, out of style clothes in your closet.
+Of course, there’s nothing wrong with hanging on to classic items that are old but still in good shape, you’re meant to keep these timeless pieces after all.
+However damaged and ill-fitting clothes have got to go no matter how much you loved wearing them before.

 By clearing your wardrobe of your old stuff, you can make space for new items that fit you better and suit your new style.